-At Mass on 3rd December 1844 Gautrelet explained that St. Francis Xavier had given his life to following Jesus Christ, and that celebrating him today implied doing the same thing.
-Francis Xavier got as far as the coast of China, and went through many tribulations, moved by his passionate love of Jesus.
-Today, in their own circumstances, it was their job to carry out the same Christian mission, but here, in the house of formation in Vals, not in the Far East.
+At Mass on 3rd December 1844, Gautrelet explained that St. Francis Xavier had given his life following Jesus Christ, and that celebrating him on that day meant doing the same thing.
+Francis Xavier got as far as the coast of China, and went through many tribulations, moved by his passionate love for Jesus.
+In their own circumstances, it was their task to carry out the same Christian mission, but there, in the house of formation in Vals, not in the Far East.
 It was the same choice, the same call from Jesus, the same passionate love, the same mission, but in different times and forms.
-He invited everyone – students and professors, whether his directees or not – to be missionaries here and now, through the simple offering to God of everything they were doing, striving to be available to Jesus in order to carry out their everyday duties well.
-As for the young, they ought above all to carry out well their duty as students.
+He invited everyone – students and professors, whether his directors or not – to be missionaries there and in that moment, through the simple offering to God of everything they were doing, striving to be available to Jesus in order to carry out their everyday duties well.
+As for the young, above all they ought to carry out well their duty as students.

-In suggesting to them the practice of what he called an ‘apostleship of prayer’, Fr.
+In suggesting them the practice of what he called an ‘apostleship of prayer’, Fr.
 Gautrelet made them understand that, more important than what they did was the love and dedication with which they did it.
-What counted was not doing much, but loving much.
-They should offer their everyday tasks to God with love, he told them, and unite them with Christ who continued to offer his life for the salvation of humanity.
+What mattered was not to do much, but to love a lot.
+They should offer their everyday tasks to God, with love, he told them, and unite them with Christ who continued to offer His life for the salvation of humanity.
 He made them understand that their lives were as valuable and useful for the Church’s mission as the lives of the most self-sacrificing missionaries, if they lived them with the same love.
-Their lives would be as apostolic as the most fervent preacher if they lived each little thing in union with the Lord’s Heart.
-What was important was the interior attitude of wanting to renew one’s love for Jesus and to make afresh, each day, one’s availability and commitment of life.
-It was the love of the Heart of Jesus which had chosen them, he said to them; they ought to respond to it by being ready to fulfil what He was asking them now, and to respond with generosity to this great gift that they had received.
+Their lives would be as apostolic as the most fervent preacher, if they lived each little thing in union with the Lord’s Heart.
+What was important was the interior attitude of wanting to renew one’s love for Jesus and to make one’s availability and commitment to life new every day.
+It was the love of the Heart of Jesus which had chosen them, he said to them; they ought to respond to it being ready to fulfil what He was asking them and to respond with generosity to this great gift that they had received.

 In short, the AP proposed to them the demanding and exciting way of living in permanent apostolic availability for love of the Lord.
 They would renew for each new day the ‘yes’ which they had spoken to the Lord in the Spiritual Exercises, asking afresh the grace to respond with complete generosity to the call of the Eternal King.

 This gave the young Jesuits new enthusiasm in the daily tasks that had made them dispirited before.
 They understood that in their daily efforts and actions they could express their affectionate and personal love of Jesus, and that through them they would be responding to the mission to which He was calling them.
-They felt ready to make any sacrifice whatever for Him.
-They really did want to be good missionaries for their Lord, now and in the future.
+They felt ready to make any sacrifice for Him.
+They really did want to be good missionaries for their Lord, in the present and in the future.

 They understood that living this way of offering their lives to God each day was a real apostolate.
 They had dreamed of being missionaries and giving their lives for Jesus.
-Now it was clear to them that they did not have to wait till the end of their formation, their priestly ordination and being sent to distant countries to begin to be apostles and collaborators in Christ’s mission.
-They could make radical commitment to Jesus real here and now in fidelity to the simple tasks of every day, especially their studies.
-This was exactly their apostolate, what they had to do at this moment, as students preparing for priesthood: a quiet, humble, hidden apostolate, but important and effective, because in Christ they were uniting themselves spiritually with the whole mission of the Church, and collaborating with his daily sacrifice and self-surrender in supporting the labours of missionaries scattered all over the world.
+It was clear to them that they did not have to wait till the end of their formation, of their priestly ordination and to be sent to distant countries to begin to be apostles and collaborators in Christ’s mission.
+They could immediately make the radical gift of Jesus real, through the simple tasks of every day, especially with their studies.
+This was exactly their apostolate, what they had to do at that moment, as students preparing for priesthood: a quiet, humble, hidden apostolate, but important and effective, because in Christ they were uniting themselves spiritually with the whole mission of the Church, and collaborating with his daily sacrifice and self-surrender in supporting the labors of missionaries scattered all over the world.

-The young Jesuits also made the connection between their morning offering and their evening examen.
-At the end of the day the prayer of the examen allowed them to recognize and give thanks for what God had done in their lives with what they had offered in the morning.
-These two moments of prayer, morning and evening, made them more open to God’s action in them all through the day, and more conscious of letting themselves be led by him.
+The young Jesuits also made the connection between their morning offering and their evening examination.
+At the end of the day the prayer of the examination allowed them to recognize and give thanks for what God had done in their lives with what they had offered in the morning.
+These two moments of prayer, morning and evening, made them more open to God’s action in them during the day, and more conscious of being guided by Him.

 In the period between 1890 and 1896 the Pope became interested in this immense network of Catholics who were offering their lives and their commitment to give spiritual support to the Church’s mission.
-He adopted it as a pontifical work and entrusted it to the Society of Jesus in the person of the Father General.
-Furthermore, from this date he began to commend to AP a monthly intention for prayer, which expressed a concern of his for which he asked the prayers of all Catholics.
+He adopted it as a pontifical work and entrusted it to the Society of Jesus in the person of the General Father.
+Furthermore, from that date he began to entrust the AP with a monthly intention for prayer, which expressed his concern for which he asked the prayers of all Catholics.
 From 1928 onwards a second intention for prayer was added.
-The AP would receive two intentions for prayer from the Pope each month, and was responsible for spreading them all over the catholic world.
+The AP would receive from the Pope two intentions of prayer for each month, and was responsible to spread them all over the catholic world.
 They were called the General Intention and the Missionary Intention.

-The formulation of the themes proposed by the Pope year by year has developed down to our own day, when we can see that a large part of the intentions for prayer show the universal Church’s concern for peace and justice in the world.
-Praying for them presents to Christians month after month new challenges, pinpointing great human needs, for which they are invited to commit their lives in prayer and service.
+The formulation of the themes proposed by the Pope year after year has developed down to present day, when we can see that a large part of the intentions of prayer show the universal Church’s concern for peace and justice in the world.
+Praying for these intentions presents to Christians, month after month, new challenges, pinpointing great human needs, for which they are invited to commit their lives in prayer and service.

 A new inventory (finding-aid) is available online for the historic archives of the worldwide Apostleship of Prayer (Pope’s Worldwide Prayer Network) held in ARSI (Jesuit Archives Rome).
 Thank you to the archives team, Brian Mac Cuarta SJ and Sergio Palagiano.